 The "beginner's mind" is a mindfulness attitude that you can consciously train, and doing so has many benefits.
 The beginner's mind is the perfect antidote to the autopilot in which we so often find ourselves in, rushing from here to there, constantly ticking off to-do lists and being only half present for our life which can lead to a feeling of stress and exhaustion.

-The "beginner's mind" or the "explorer's mind" is a mindfulness attitude that you can consciously train, and doing so has many benefits.
-This attitude is about perceiving everything as if it were for the first time: getting up, taking a shower, eating breakfast, greeting your partner, seeing the sunshine come through your window.
+The beginner's mind is about perceiving everything as if it were for the first time: getting up, taking a shower, eating breakfast, greeting your partner, seeing the first signs of spring in your garden or in the park....
 It carries with it a unique kind of magic that acknowledges that every moment is indeed completely new and fresh, that it has never existed before and never will exist again.
 Right here and now, the richness of life unfolds before you.

 Why not take 30 seconds right now to try it out?
 Just look around you and imagine that you have never been here before – wherever you are right now.
 What do you see?
 What do you really see, through the eyes of someone who has never seen this?
 What do you hear, smell, feel?